raspberrypilearning/interactive-animation/en/step_5.md

 --- /task ---

-You will add new scripts to your sprite so you will have more than one script that starts with `when green flag clicked`{:class="block3control"} and they will all run when you click the green flag to start your project.
+You will add new scripts to your sprite so you will have more than one script that starts with `when green flag clicked`{:class="block3control"}.
+They will all run when you click the green flag to start your project.

 --- task ---